kalaspuffar/secure-quick-reliable-login/README.md

-# secure-quick-response-login
+# Secure Quick Reliable Login

-This repository is an implementation for SQRL (Secure Quick Response Login) on android.
+This repository is an implementation for SQRL (Secure Quick Reliable Login) on android.

 ***This repository is in active development and haven't reached first viable implentation yet***